Caledonian Sleeper: Serco

+In October 2022, the Scottish Government announced the franchise run by Serco would be terminated.
+The service was taken over by Scottish Rail Holdings on 25 June 2023.

 Current operations

 Two trains are operated on six days each week (not Saturday night/Sunday morning).
 The Highland Sleeper has three portions that serve routes to Aberdeen, Inverness and Fort William.
 The Lowland Sleeper has two portions serving routes to Edinburgh Waverley and Glasgow Central.
 The trains normally operate at a maximum speed of 80 mph, but are authorised to travel at 100 mph where line speeds permit if the train has been delayed by more than 20 minutes.

 Trains use the West Coast Main Line between Scotland and London, using London Euston as their terminus.
 Sunday services are sometimes diverted via the East Coast Main Line when the West Coast route is closed for engineering work.
 In these cases, they still use London Euston except when the station itself is closed, or there is no possible routing into the station during engineering works, in which case they use nearby London King's Cross instead.

 Lounges for Caledonian Sleeper customers are available at Dundee, Fort William, Inverness, Leuchars, Perth and Stirling stations, and passengers may also use lounges shared with other operators at Aberdeen, Edinburgh Waverley, Glasgow Central and London Euston.